Imprisoned for life as a teen, Myon Burrell finds his voice

-When frustrated or angry, he lies on his cot and covers his face, waiting to regain his composure.
-All he can do now is wait and hope.

-His story by now is familiar.
-He was convicted and sentenced to life for the stray-bullet killing of an 11-year-old girl, Tyesha Edwards, who was sitting at her kitchen table doing her homework.
-The then-district attorney, now Sen. Amy Klobuchar, trumpeted her prosecution of Burrell as part of her tough-on-crime stance as a top Minneapolis prosecutor.
-But a yearlong Associated Press investigation discovered major flaws and inconsistencies in the case, raising questions as to whether the then-16-year-old shooting suspect may have been wrongly convicted.
+He was convicted and sentenced to life for killing an 11-year old girl, Tyesha Edwards, who was sitting at her dining room table doing her homework when she was struck by a stray bullet.
+U.S. Sen. Amy Klobuchar, the then-district attorney, trumpeted her prosecution of Burrell as part of her tough-on-crime stance as a top Minneapolis prosecutor.
+But a yearlong Associated Press investigation discovered major flaws and inconsistencies in the case, raising questions as to whether Burrell, who was 16 at the time, may have been wrongly convicted.

-In the face of immense criticism, Klobuchar, who suspended her presidential campaign on Monday, has called for a review of Burrell’s case.
-But her successor at the county attorney’s office, Mike Freeman, has doubled down, releasing a statement and video expressing confidence they got the right guy.
+Following immense criticism from the black community, Klobuchar has called for a review of Burrell’s case.
+But her successor at the county attorney’s office, Mike Freeman, has doubled down, releasing a statement expressing confidence in its handling.
+His office, along with the Minneapolis Police Department, have declined multiple requests for comment from the AP.

 “We believe the right man was convicted in this heinous crime,” Freeman said in a video statement posted to YouTube last month.
 “However, as we have said before, if new evidence is submitted to us, we will gladly review it.”

-It’s unclear if all the attention will result in a fresh look at the evidence that led to Burrell’s conviction.
+It’s unclear if all the attention will result in a fresh look at what led to the conviction.
+There was no DNA, fingerprints or gun linking Burrell to the crime.
+The case also involved jailhouse snitches, some of whom have since recanted, the word of a teen rival who gave conflicting accounts about the shooter and police offering informants money for names.

-Still, what matters to Burrell, who has never spent a day of his adult life outside prison, is that his side of the story is finally being heard.
-Even so, he said during a prison interview, he remains deeply distrustful of a system he believes has failed him from the start.
+What matters to Burrell, who has never spent a day of his adult life outside prison, is that his side of the story is finally being heard.
+Even so, he said in a prison interview, he remains deeply distrustful of a system he believes has failed him from the start.

 He said in the earliest days of lockup, he looked at the guards and prison administrators, expecting there would be some interaction, a chance to talk.

 Every second of the day was accounted for.
 He was shuttled through the halls with other inmates like cattle to his job mopping floors or to the prison yard for some fresh air.
 Soon he stopped expecting anything.
-He says he stopped fighting and became a “dead man walking.”
+He quit fighting and became a “dead man walking.”

-He has watched himself age prematurely, as is common for juvenile lifers.
-His once full head of hair thinned, then started falling out.

-He had once held out hope that police and prosecutors would realize their mistakes and he would be set free.
+Confident that convenience store surveillance tapes and alibi witnesses could clear him, Burrell held out hope that police and prosecutors would realize their mistakes and he would be set free.
+But no one ever followed up.

 Even after Burrell was found guilty by a jury the first time, his lawyer told him not to worry, an appeal was being filed and he’d be out within months.

-His conviction was overturned by the Minnesota state Supreme Court in part due to several questionable tactics by police and prosecutors.
-But instead of letting Burrell go, Klobuchar’s office decided to recharge him.
+His conviction was overturned by the Minnesota state Supreme Court, in part, due to questionable tactics used by police and prosecutors.
+But instead of being released, Klobuchar’s office decided to recharge him.

-For the second trial, on his lawyer’s advice, he decided to waive his right to a jury and was instead tried before a judge, who again convicted him.
+For the second trial, Burrell opted to waive his rights to a jury and was instead tried before a judge, who again convicted him.

-When it became clear that he was not going to be released, he tried to adjust to prison life and found ways to cope.
-He leaned on other juvenile lifers he met in prison for support.
+As time passed, he leaned on other juvenile lifers he met in prison for support.

-The tight-knit group is a family of sorts, he and others say, kids who have grown up together behind bars, helping each other pull through the darkest times, including the death of Burrell’s mother, who died in a car accident shortly after his imprisonment.
+The tight-knit group is a family of sorts, he and others say, kids who have grown up together behind bars, helping each other pull through the darkest times.
+For Burrell, that includes when his mother died in a car accident shortly after he was locked up, sending him spiraling into his darkest moment.
 Klobuchar denied his request to attend the funeral, saying he was a threat to society.

 “A lot of these guys in here, you know, I know them better now than I know my whole family because we’ve been together our whole lives,” Burrell said.
 “You see a person go from being a kid to an adult, it’s like they become family.”

-Like real families, they have their differences, some may not always even like one another, “but you know them,” he said, “you know their struggles, you know their ups and downs.
+Like real relatives, they have their differences.
+Some may not always even like one another, “but you know them,” he said, “you know their struggles, you know their ups and downs.
 Like family, they are yours.”

 Burrell gets updates from his family on the outside about all the attention his case is now getting — newspaper articles and video clips sent in 30-second segments through the prison email.